-Breakfast, Fresh Fruit and Vegetable Program (FFVP), afterschool snack, and supper are universally free for DCPS students and available in many schools, where programs are applicable.
+Breakfast, Fresh Fruit and Vegetable Program (FFVP), afterschool snack, and supper are universally free for DCPS students and available in many schools, where School Food and Nutrition Questions (202) 299-2159 or food.dcps@dc.gov programs are applicable.
 For lunch, to determine the free and reduced status, please visit https://dcps.dc.gov/page/meal-prices-and-payment.